Puerto Rico Convention Center

 The Convention Center includes a 152700 sqft Exhibition Hall that can seat up to 16,965 people and a 39500 sqft ballroom that can accommodate up to 4,158 people.
 All in all, approximately 30,000 people can be accommodated within the center simultaneously and can handle conventions of organizations as large as 10,000 participants.
 The current PRCC general manager is Jorge Pérez.

 The center is operated by the Puerto Rico Convention Center District Authority, which also operates the José Miguel Agrelot Coliseum, also known as the "Choliseo", and the Government Reception Center, known as the Antiguo Casino de Puerto Rico, in Old San Juan, as well as the 113-acre district on which the Convention Center and the attached Sheraton hotel are located.
 Its current executive director is Omar Marrero.

 The convention center is named after former Governor Pedro Rosselló, who proposed and initiated the design, finance and construction of the structure.

 After the hit from Hurricane Maria during the 2017 Atlantic hurricane season, events at the Puerto Rico Convention Center were cancelled from mid-September through the end of the year while the facility was used as a warehouse and collection center by the Puerto Rican Government to provide food, water and basic necessities to those affected by the deadliest and costliest hurricane in Puerto Rican history.
 The Convention Center re-opened in early 2018 and has been hosting a wide range of events since.
-Numerous improvements have been made around the convention center area as well, which offers hotels, restaurants, casinos and other amenities.
+Numerous improvements, such as Distrito T-Mobile, have been made around the convention center area as well, which offers hotels, restaurants, casinos and other amenities.